simmone/racket-detail/README.md

 # racket-detail
-use detail to  generate a detail report of the process, report or debug.
+detail used to generate a detail report of the process.